 RNAO's Evidence Boosters are two-page infographics that demonstrate the impact of BPG implementation on clinical and organizational outcomes.
 Below are links to our most recent evidence boosters.
 We will update this page when new evidence boosters become available.

-This Evidence Booster examines the impact of implementing RNAO’s Assessment and Management of Foot Ulcers for People with Diabetes (2013) best practice guideline at one of Canada’s largest providers of home care and specialized community services in Ottawa, Ontario.
+This Evidence Booster revisits the sustained implementation of RNAO’s Assessment and Management of Foot Ulcers for People with Diabetes (2013) best practice guideline across one of Canada’s largest providers of home care and specialized community services in Ottawa, Ontario.

 Publications